LinkedIn Algorithm 2025: The Complete Content Format Strategy Guide

 Here's which formats work for which category:

 Focus on 1-2 core formats consistently, then mix it up once per week or every two weeks with a different format.
+That occasional change-up is also where lighter, relatable content fits — if you're weighing it, check should you post memes on LinkedIn for when humor helps and when it hurts.

 LinkedIn rewards this approach—you'll notice that different format gets a little boost just because it's new.
 Your first article, for example, will reach a noticeably different audience.